-To close the differential equations for momentum, heat, and salt, parameterisations of the turbulent fluxes of momentum, $\langle u'w' \rangle$, heat $\langle w'\theta' \rangle$, and salinity $\langle w's' \rangle$ are required.
-Since turbulence 'feels' the effects of temperature and salinity fluctuations essentially through buoyancy fluctuations, only the buoyancy flux, $\langle w'b' \rangle$, is discussed in the following.
+To close the differential equations for momentum, heat, and salt, parameterisations of the turbulent fluxes of momentum, $\langle u'w' \rangle$ , heat $\langle w'\theta' \rangle$ , and salinity $\langle w's' \rangle$ are required.
+Since turbulence 'feels' the effects of temperature and salinity fluctuations essentially through buoyancy fluctuations, only the buoyancy flux, $\langle w'b' \rangle$ , is discussed in the following.
 The assumptions under which one can infer the fluxes of heat and salinity from the buoyancy flux are addressed below.

 There are different types and levels of closure models available in GOTM to compute the vertical turbulent fluxes.
 Simple models rely on the idea that theses fluxes can be computed as the product of a positive turbulent diffusivity and a mean flow gradient.
 Contributions to the fluxes that are not 'down-gradient', are summarized in so-called counter-gradient terms.
-Using these assumptions, the fluxes of momentum and buoyancy can be expressed as where $\tilde{\Gamma}{(U,V,B)}$ denote the counter-gradient fluxes.
+Using these assumptions, the fluxes of momentum and buoyancy can be expressed as where $\overline{\Gamma}{(U,V,B)}$ denote the counter-gradient fluxes.
 They can be important under very strong stratification and in the case of convection.
-Note, that the current version of GOTM identifies the diffusivities of heat and salt with ν_t^B (see section 3.2.10 and section 3.2.11).
-Using an analogy to the kinetic theory of gases, the vertical turbulent diffusivities, ν_t and
+Note, that the current version of GOTM identifies the diffusivities of heat and salt with $\nu_t^B$ (see section 3.10 and section 3.11).